19th Annual Loon Echo Trek

 When: Saturday, September 14, 2019

 What: Hike or Run from Denmark to Bridgton over Pleasant Mountain, Southern Maine’s tallest mountain!
 A 10k (6 mile) course starts with a shuttle bus ride from Shawnee Peak Ski Area to the trailhead for the Southwest Ridge Trail in Denmark.
 The route crosses over the entire ridge of Pleasant Mountain, passing three rest stops and finishes at the base of Shawnee Peak Ski Area.
-Before you leave, hit up the taco bar, drink BEER! (or two), and grab a t-shirt — all included as part of your entry fee!
-Shuttle service to the trail head is provided by Wyonegonic Camps.
+Before you leave, hit up the taco bar, drink Allagash BEER, and grab a t-shirt — all included as part of your entry fee!
 All proceeds from the Trek support our conservation work in the Lake Region.

 $50 – Adult Hike

 Day of Registration: $65 / Adult $50 /Youth